The 7-Step Graphic Design Process For Modern Creative Teams

 Credit: Creator Fuel

-Visual Hierarchy is about arranging elements of visual representation in a way that signifies their importance, guiding the viewer's attention to the most critical information first.
+Visual hierarchy is about arranging elements of visual representation in a way that signifies their importance, guiding the viewer's attention to the most critical information first.
+Using size, color, contrast, and spacing, designers can create a clear visual order, leading the viewer's eye through the design in a predetermined sequence.bout arranging elements of visual representation in a way that signifies their importance, guiding the viewer's attention to the most critical information first.
 Using size, color, contrast, and spacing, designers can create a clear visual order, leading the viewer's eye through the design in a predetermined sequence.
 Hierarchy is crucial in all types of design work, from posters to websites, ensuring that the message is received in the intended order of importance.

 Typography